 Every day, while being bombarded with information and advertisements, we subconsciously filter through hundreds of brands and their messages.
 Gone are the days where businesses solely exist to sell products.
-Today, good companies sell an idea – an idea for a better life and future – and we as consumers pledge our allegiance to their ideas with our wallets.
+Today, good companies sell an vision — a vision for a better life and future — and we as consumers pledge our allegiance to their vision with our wallets.

-Here at AKÏN, we asked ourselves this question: if some of the world’s top brands were people, who would they be?
-And off the top of our heads, we have a few suggestions.
-After this, you’d might want to rethink ‘who’ you’re actually buying…
+Here at AKIN, we asked ourselves this question: if some of the world’s top brands were people, who would they be?
+Here are a few suggestions off the top of our heads.
+After this, you may think about these brands very different!

 Imagine a world without technology.
 What would it be like?
 Then, imagine a world where music does not have the power it holds today.
 What would that be like?